neon-inkblast/AdvenTS/README.md

 Run `npm i` to install dependencies, there isn't many.

+Run `npm start` for instructions on how to generate and run solutions.

 ### Generating files for a year

 Use the `npm run generate` command followed by a year to generate files for a given year.